 Using menu options

-You can use some the choices on the Format menu to anchor, align, arrange and group selected Fontwork objects, wrap text around them, and flip them horizontally and vertically.
+You can use some the choices on the Format menu to anchor, align, arrange, and group selected Fontwork objects, wrap text around them, and flip them horizontally and vertically.

 You can also right-click on a Fontwork object and choose many of the same options from the pop-up menu.
 The pop-up menu also provides quick access to the Line, Area, Text, and Position and Size dialogs.
 The Text dialog offers only a few options for Fontwork objects and is not discussed here.
-On the Position and Size dialog, you can enter precise values concerning size and position.
+On the Position and Size dialog, you can enter precise values for size and position.
 For more information on all of these menu options, see the Draw Guide.

 Using the 3D-Settings toolbar